 Most hospitals don’t have physicians with the experience and credentials to oversee chart reviews.
 We’ve been working with our clients to keep their processes above board and watching denials.
 We haven’t seen an increase in denials at our partner hospitals.
 And, most importantly, we’ve seen improved revenues for these clients.

 PHS has recently developed a Decision Guide to help hospitals rate CDI/DRG Validation consulting firms and compare features and pricing.
-If you’d like a copy of the Decision Guide, please call Wes Littrell at (615) 347-4867, send him an email at email@example.com, or click here to fill out a request form.
+If you’d like a copy of the Decision Guide, you can download it here.
+To connect with Wes Littrell, you can call him at (615) 347-4867 or send him an email at [email protected].